Fire Insurance Exchange Update

-Dear Fellow Fire Insurance Exchange Member,
+Dear Fellow Fire Insurance Exchange Member:

-For more than eight decades, Farmers Insurance Group has provided its customers with coverage options for their insurance needs.
-Every day, we strive to deliver the best value and experience to every customer we're privileged to serve.
+For more than eight decades, Farmers Insurance Group has provided its customers with coverage options to help them manage risk and meet their insurance needs.
+We strive to deliver the best value and experience to every customer we're privileged to serve.
 Farmers appreciates your business and looks forward to continuing to earn your confidence for many years to come.